 Another winter is fast approaching – and preparing for winter means more than buying a pair of mittens.
-Autumn is the perfect time to prepare your home for winter, and we at Midwest Exteriors Plus are available to help you brace yourself for another Halloween blizzard like the one in ’91.
+Autumn is the perfect time to prepare your home for winter, and we at Midwest Roofing, Siding & Windows are available to help you brace yourself for another Halloween blizzard like the one in ’91.
 Hopefully, it doesn’t come to that!

 Here’s a list of things you’ll want to have done so that your home is ready for Old Man Winter before the first snow hits.

 The Roof System:

 - Prevent leaks before they start.
 Have your roof professionally inspected to make sure deteriorated flashing and sealants are replaced.

 - Check to make sure your attic has adequate insulation to keep your family warm, your heating bills low, and to prevent ice dams.

 - Make sure that your attic has adequate amounts of balanced ventilation.
 This prevents both ice dams and snow slides from the roof, which can tear away gutters, soffits and fascia on their way down.

 - If you have a metal or slate roof, install snow guards to prevent rooftop snowslides.

 - Buy a roof rake to remove the snow from your roof to prevent roof avalanches and possible collapses.
 (Or call in a local roofing contractor to help keep your roof clean in the event of excessive snowfall)

 - Make sure your gutters are clean and clear.
 Meltwater with no place to go can wreak havoc on your roof and foundation.